 Talk about what you need.
 Talk about your goals and desires.
 Communicate together.

 When you have no margin in your life, things get crazy.
-The overwhelm intensifies the isolation.
+The overwhelm intensifies the feeling of isolation.

 Don’t let yourself fall into this trap.

 Instead, find some margin in your life.
 Look for ways to cut your commitments.
 Say no to some things.

 And take time for you.
 Make self-care a priority.